tswymer/gigya-ts/README.md

 # @gigya-ts - Type-Safe Gigya / SAP Customer Data Cloud

 SAP Customer Data Cloud, formally known as Gigya, does not provide official TypeScript definitions.
-This project adds those missing definitions to your SAP Customer Data Cloud implementation, providing type-safety and code completion in your IDE.
+This project adds those missing definitions to your SAP Customer Data Cloud implementation, providing type-safety and code completion in your IDE for both the [Gigya REST API](https://help.sap.com/docs/SAP_CUSTOMER_DATA_CLOUD/8b8d6fffe113457094a17701f63e3d6a/416d906d70b21014bbc5a10ce4041860.html) and [Gigya Web SDK](https://help.sap.com/docs/SAP_CUSTOMER_DATA_CLOUD/8b8d6fffe113457094a17701f63e3d6a/417f6b5e70b21014bbc5a10ce4041860.html).

 As the SAP Customer Data Cloud APIs still use the `gigya` namespace, this project also adopts that name.
 This project is fully compatible with SAP Customer Data Cloud.